ZeroCM/zcm/README.md

 team.
 The core message-type system, publish/subscribe APIs, and basic tools are ported directly from LCM and remain about 95% compatible.
 While there are a handful of subtle differences between the two, the core distinguishing feature is ZCM's transport agnosticism.
-LCM is designed competely around UDP Multicast.
-This trasport makes a lot of sense for LAN connected compute clusters (such the original 2006 MIT DGC Vechicle).
+LCM is designed completely around UDP Multicast.
+This transport makes a lot of sense for LAN connected compute clusters (such the original 2006 MIT DGC Vechicle).
 However, there are many other applications that are interesting targets for ZCM messaging.
-These include: local system messaging (IPC), multi-threaded messaging (in-process), embedded-system periphials (UART, I2C, etc), and web applications (Web Sockets).
+These include: local system messaging (IPC), multi-threaded messaging (in-process), embedded-system peripherals (UART, I2C, etc), and web applications (Web Sockets).
 By refusing to make hard assumptions about the transport layer, ZCM opens the door to a wide set of use-cases that were neither possible nor practical with LCM.